Disce-et-facere/DayBreaker-POC/backend/README.md

-# Daybreaker Drapes App Backend
+# Daybreaker-POC Backend

-This backend is part of the **Daybreaker Drapes App**, responsible for managing MQTT messages and handling secure communication between devices and the app.
+This backend is part of the **Daybreaker-POC App**, responsible for managing MQTT messages and handling secure communication between devices and the app.
 Follow these instructions to set up and run the backend.

 ## Project Setup Instructions